tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   df.info()
   ```

-* The CSV, a data set of maple syrup sales figures, is opened with pandas.
+* The CSV, a data set of maple syrup sales figures, is opened with Pandas.

 * `df.info()` lists the number of rows, as well as the column data types.